Documentation

 If you have manually set a predefined time frame to run your A/B test, it's important that you pay attention to the test during this entire period.
 Although the platform automatically redistributes traffic according to how each workspace is behaving after the set time frame, overseeing the test is fundamental to its success.

-When running the command, a list of all workspaces being tested by the vtex.ab-tester app in Master will show up.
-Select the one which should end.
+Running the command will display a list of all workspaces being tested by the vtex.ab-tester app in the master environment.
+Choose the workspace that you intend to conclude.
 For example:

-Note that you will only end the test on the selected workspace.
-It will not promote any workspace to master.
-You must do that by yourself to make the new configurations public for all users.
+Note that in the Step 4 you only ended the test on the selected workspace.
+It did not promote any workspace to master.
+Follow these steps below to promote the production workspace to master.

 Contributors